Nikola-02/tastybites/README.md

 - Order Processing and History: Users can add selected meals to their cart and place orders.
 Order history is maintained, offering users a convenient reference for past transactions.

 # Technologies Used:
-- Laravel, PHP, MySQL, HTML, CSS(SASS), BOOTSTRAP, JavaScript, jQuery.
+- HTML, CSS(SASS), JavaScript, Angular.

-# Tastybites

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.